-Privacy engineering has emerged as a vital function for data-driven businesses, bridging the gap between Legal and Engineering teams to deliver trustworthy processes and products.
-In this article, we dive into what you should know about the fast-growing field.
+Privacy engineering has emerged as a vital function for data-driven businesses, bridging the gap between legal and engineering teams to deliver trustworthy processes and products.
+Read on to learn about this key role.

 Contemporary privacy engineering is about baking privacy into product development.